 When Willis (Sir Ian Holm) first restrains King George III (Sir Nigel Hawthorne) in the restraint chair, the music that plays is George Frideric Handel's "Zadok The Priest", commissioned for King George II, and performed during his and every subsequent coronation.
 As the music reaches its climax, the King is fully restrained in the "throne", with a leather strap around his forehead resembling a crown.
 The music establishes the restraint scene as a mock coronation.

-In reality, the Prince's illegal "marriage" to Maria Fitzherbert did not end until 1794 - about five years after the film's events.
-(They later reunited for a time after his disastrous marriage to Caroline of Brunswick.)
+In real-life, the Prince's illegal marriage to Maria Fitzherbert ended in 1794, about five years after this movie's events.
+They later reunited for a while after his disastrous marriage to Caroline of Brunswick.

-One bit of business that failed to survive the transition from stage to film: Pitt's drinking.
-While in the film George III briefly mentions Pitt's drinking habits to his wife, on stage, as Alan Bennett puts it, "Pitt takes a swig from a hip flask, such a regular feature of his behaviour it is not noted in the stage directions."
-(The historical Pitt was considered a heavy drinker even by eighteenth-century standards, especially as he got older; modern biographers agree that his alcohol intake probably contributed to his early death.)
+In this movie, King George III (Sir Nigel Hawthorne) briefly mentions Pitt's (Julian Wadham's) drinking habits to Queen Charlotte (Dame Helen Mirren).
+In the source play, as Alan Bennett puts it, "Pitt takes a swig from a hip flask, such a regular feature of his behavior, it is not noted in the stage directions."
+The historical Pitt was considered a heavy drinker even by eighteenth century standards, especially as he got older.
+Modern biographers agree that his alcohol intake probably contributed to his early death.

 This movie is based on a play by Alan Bennett called "The Madness of George III".
 An urban legend formed that the title was changed to prevent non-British audiences from mistaking it for a sequel to two other movies about "The Madness of George".
 Nicholas Hytner clarified that in the U.K. it would be obvious that "George III" was a King, but it might not be so clear elsewhere, hence the name change.
 That does not rule out the sequel theory, as the numeral III was not mentioned by Hytner.